dfernandez79/barman/README.md

 Change log
 ----------

-* 0.2.1
+* 0.2.4 - Fixed a bug in `merge` that incorrectly marked a conflict when trying to define an `Object.prototype` function.

-  * `include` composition changed to throw exceptions when a conflict is found.
+* 0.2.1/0.2.3 - `include` composition changed to throw exceptions when a conflict is found.

+  >**Note:** some _patch_ versions were increased due to fixes in comments and Bower tagging.
+There is no functionality difference between 0.2.1 and 0.2.3.

 * 0.2.0